Skip to main content

 Serbia has emerged as one of the most popular European destinations for UAE residents, and for good reason.
 Belgrade — the capital — is one of Europe's most vibrant cities, known for its legendary nightlife, historic fortress, and a food scene that rivals any European capital at a fraction of the cost.
 Beyond Belgrade, Serbia offers the stunning Danube River, the Drina River house, Novi Sad's charming Austro-Hungarian architecture, and the rolling vineyards of Fruska Gora.
 For Dubai residents, Serbia is also one of the easiest European countries to visit.

 UAE nationals enjoy visa-free entry to Serbia for up to 90 days.
-Holders of valid Schengen visas can also enter Serbia visa-free for up to 90 days within a 180-day period.
+Crucially, holders of a valid Schengen, UK, EU, or US visa — or a residence permit issued by a Schengen-area country, an EU member state, or the United States — can also enter Serbia visa-free for up to 90 days within a 180-day period, regardless of their passport nationality.
+(A UAE residence permit on its own does not qualify; nor does a UK residence permit — the residence-permit route covers only Schengen, EU, and US permits, though a UK visa does qualify.)
 Serbia is not a member of the EU or the Schengen Area, which means your days in Serbia do not count against your Schengen quota — a significant strategic advantage for UAE residents planning multi-country European trips.

-This comprehensive guide covers everything you need to know about visiting Serbia from Dubai in 2026: who needs a visa, visa-free entry rules, the visa application process for those who require one, fees, processing times, and practical travel tips.
+This comprehensive guide covers everything you need to know about visiting Serbia from Dubai in 2026: who needs a visa, visa-free entry rules, the visa application process for those who require one (including Serbia's online portal and the new Digital Travel Authorization), fees, processing times, and practical travel tips.
 Whether you are partying on a Belgrade splavovi (river barge), exploring the Kalemegdan Fortress, or hiking in Tara National Park, this guide has you covered.

 Who Needs a Visa to Enter Serbia from Dubai?